FOSSEE/st-scripts/using python modules/script.rst

 {{{ switch to next slide, Python standard library }}}

-Python has a very rich standard library of modules

-Python's standard library is very extensive, offering a wide range of facilities.
+Python has a very rich standard library of modules.
+It is very extensive, offering a wide range of facilities.
 Some of the standard modules are,

 for Math: math, random
 for Internet access: urllib2, smtplib